 How to Obtain a California Instruction Permit

-To obtain a provisional instruction permit new drivers must:
+To obtain a provisional instruction permit a new driver must:

 - Be at least 15½ years of age.

 - Fill out the DMV application form (DL 44).

 - Get parents’ or guardians’ signatures on the application form if they are under 18 years.

 - Present acceptable documents establishing identity, residency (if applicable), and birth date.

 - Provide proof of full name and social security number.